GabLimaC/image-crossfading/README.md

 A simple python program that does a cross-fade effect between 2 images, generating an arbitrary number of intermediate images

 ## Usage
 After choosing 2 images of compatible extentions (jpg, jpeg, etc... **PNG not supported yet**), you can mannualy provide the path (explained in options below) or simply **paste both images on the *INPUT*  ditectory**.
+Than, run:

+`./bin/make.sh`

+to install dependences, then

+`python3 fade.py`

-Than, run ./bin/make.sh to install dependences and run python3 fade.py (optionally specifying your preferences explained below)
+to run the actual program (optionally specifying your preferences explained below)

 ## Options
 #### -i or --image